 This amazing effect was accomplished by building a set inside a huge wheel - then gluing or nailing down every piece of furniture & decoration on the set so that it wouldn't move when it was rotated.
 Pretty impressive stuff, eh?!

-Second, you need to read this definition from
+Second, you need to read this definition from The Very Best of British:

 Momentarily - As you come into land at an American airport and the announcement says that you will be landing momentarily, look around to see if anyone is sniggering.
 That will be the Brits!
 I never did figure out why they say this.
 Momentarily to us means that something will only happen for an instant - a very short space of time.
 So if the plane lands momentarily will there be enough time for anyone to get off?
 Weird!

 In a similar vein, I once told Collin (my 4 year old son) that I needed to break him of a bad habit that he had.
 Tears welled up in his eyes as he said, "Dad, don't break me."
-Now you're properly prepared for the rest of this post.

-Erwin McManus quote.
+I was studying & reading yesterday for my message/talk/sermon (pick your favorite - "long-winded diatribe" is NOT one of the choices) and began searching for an Erwin McManus quote.
 Thanks to the joys of Googling, I not only managed to uncover some great quotes, I also found a group of individuals who are very angry with Erwin and have spend an amazing amount of time writing about it.

 Now, I'm a part of the online community of boardgame players/collectors, so I've seen obsessive behavior before - the "Eurosnoot vs Ameritrash" argument (don't ask - it's just as stupid as it sounds) chewed up great swaths of bandwidth & emotional energy while generating more heat than light.
 The Erwin haters, my friends, are some pretty obsessed folks... they'd fit nicely into a discussion of whether Go or Chess is the "deeper" game.